 Adding a Drip Line to a Sprinkler System

 Remove the soil surrounding the chosen sprinkler head, exposing the sprinkler system pipe underneath.
 Remove the sprinkler head from the pipe's male adapter.
 Attach the appropriate micro-tubing adapter onto the male threads.
 When reusing the sprinkler head, screw an extension riser with a 1/4-inch barbed port onto the male adapter.
 Install appropriate sprinkler head onto the extension riser's threads.
-To eliminate a sprinkler head; screw a micro-tubing adapter, either single or multi port, onto the male threads.
+To eliminate a sprinkler head, screw a micro-tubing adapter, either single or multi-port, onto the male threads.

 Position the micro tubing along the landscaping, as needed.
 Push one end of the 1/4-inch micro tubing onto a micro-tubing adapter's barbed fitting.
 Repeat this for each piece of micro tubing.
 Either attach an emitter to the end of the tubing or force a goof plug into the end of a section of drip tubing.
 Stake or bury the micro tubing.

 If the extension riser pushes the top of the sprinkler head well above the surface of the soil, either compensate with a smaller head or adjust the male adapter's depth.
-If the male adapter connects to flex pipe, remove some soil from underneath the pipe and reposition the adapter.
+If the male adapter connects to the flex pipe, remove some soil from underneath the pipe and reposition the adapter.
 If the male adapter attaches to hard PVC, cut the PVC and cement a new adapter at the correct height.

 © 2013 Bert Holopaw